prastoin/devblog/src/pages/writing/posts/adonis-socket-io-authentication.md

 };
 ```

-Note: [autoConnect](https://socket.io/fr/docs/v3/client-initialization/#autoconnect) socket-io-client config props can be usefull if you don't want to perform a socket connection for an unauthenticated user on your app start.
+Note: [autoConnect](https://socket.io/fr/docs/v3/client-initialization/#autoconnect) socket-io-client config props can be useful if you don't want to perform a socket connection for an unauthenticated user on your app start.

 ## Using Adonis/auth and Socket-io together

-From there we know both what expect adonis/auth and socket-io concerning the authentication, lets see how we can use them together.
+From there we know both what expect adonis/auth and socket-io concerning the authentication, let's see how we can use them together.
 We know that we will have access to each `Api Tokens` or `Basic Auth` or `Web Auth` token, credentials or cookies inside the socket-io middleware.
-But to be able to perform the authentication check we need to have access to an `AuthContract` that itself depends on an `HttpContextContract`.
+But to be able to perform the authentication check we need to have access to a `AuthContract` that itself depends on a `HttpContextContract`.
-Adonis provides a tool that allow you to instanciate a `HttpContextContract` from any http request using `HttpContext.create`.
+Adonis provides a tool that allow you to instantiate a `HttpContextContract` from any HTTP request using `HttpContext.create`.
-Then we will use the `AuthManager.getAuthForRequest` method passing the instancied `HttpContextContract` to retrieve the `AuthContract` instance.
+Then we will use the `AuthManager.getAuthForRequest` method passing the instanced `HttpContextContract` to retrieve the `AuthContract` instance.

 ```ts
 import AdonisServer from '@ioc:Adonis/Core/Server';